VUEngine/VUEngine-Studio-Documentation/user-guide/building.md

 The Action Button Bar (**A**) in the top right of the application allow you to quickly start a build, run or flash a game, or clean the build cache.
 You'll also be able to see the progress of builds or flash cart writes on the respective buttons.

-If you click on **Run** or **Flash** without a ROM being built yet, a build will start and the respective action will be queued and executed once the build is completed.
+If you click on <i class="fa fa-play" /> **Run** or <i class="fa fa-microchip" /> **Flash** without a ROM being built yet, a build will start and the respective action will be queued and executed once the build is completed.
 Click the button again to unqueue.
 Click the other button, respectively, to queue/unqueue that action as well.
 Clicking the Build button while a build is running toggles the Build Panel.

-Click the **Clean** button to delete the build cache for the current mode.
+Click the <i class="fa fa-trash" /> **Clean** button to delete the build cache for the current mode.

-The progress bar on the **Build** button will turn yellow once a warning occured.
+The progress bar on the <i class="fa fa-wrench" /> **Build** button will turn yellow once a warning occured.
 It will be colored red if a build failed.

 Keyboard shortcuts: